ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 You turn into a small chicken.
 You are unable to do anything other than move.
 You are compelled to run away to one corner of the battlefield, as far away from enemies as possible.
 Your P-Eva and P-Def are halved.

-Plot Armor Enemies are only compelled in this manner for their first action per turn.
+Plot Armor Enemies are only compelled in this manner for their first action per turn, and have no modifier to P-Eva or P-Def.

 ### Status: Circle of Scorn

-Causes Physical damage during the status phase.
+Causes Physical damage during the status phase, ignoring Eva and Def.
 The damage is equal to 10% of your maximum HP.

 ### Status: Collective Unconscious

 Restores HP during the status phase.
 The amount restored is equal to your Level * Stamina * 0.05.
-You also take 10% less damage.
+Incoming Potency for damage is also decreased by 10.

 ### Status: Combust

-Causes Unaspected damage during the status phase.
+Causes Unaspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 5% of your maximum HP.

 ### Status: Combustra

-Causes Unaspected damage during the status phase.
+Causes Unaspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 10% of your maximum HP.

 ### Status: Combustga

-Causes Unaspected damage during the status phase.
+Causes Unaspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 15% of your maximum HP.

 ### Status: Confuse